 National Palace of Sintra & Gardens

-Explore the Spanish-Mudejar and Manueline-styled rooms in the residence of the Portuguese medieval queens with this admission ticket to the National Palace of Sintra and its gardens.
+Discover the stunning Spanish-Mudejar and Manueline-inspired chambers within the medieval queens' residence by securing your admission to the National Palace of Sintra and its exquisite gardens.
 National Palace of Sintra & Gardens.

 - 85 reviews

-Explore the Spanish-Mudejar and Manueline-styled rooms in the residence of the Portuguese medieval queens with this admission ticket to the National Palace of Sintra and its gardens.
+Discover the stunning Spanish-Mudejar and Manueline-inspired chambers within the medieval queens' residence by securing your admission to the National Palace of Sintra and its exquisite gardens.

 National Palace of Sintra & Gardens